HEPScore: A new CPU benchmark for the WLCG: Introduction

 \section{Introduction}

 Computing in particle physics has evolved to a highly distributed model where each country provides local facilities that are integrated into a global infrastructure, called the Worldwide LHC Computing Grid (WLCG)~\cite{WLCG}.
-The WLCG coordinates the computing and networking resources on behalf of the experiments at the Large Hadron Collider at CERN and many other experiments at laboratories around the world.
+The WLCG coordinates the computing and networking resources on behalf of the experiments at the Large Hadron Collider at CERN.

 The collaborative nature of our field has resulted in agreements for the sharing of costs for all aspects of our experiments, including computing, either through direct financial payments or the provision of in-kind equipment or services.
 Each country is requested to contribute resources based on the size of their research community and financial oversight boards find consensus on the appropriate cost sharing.